|

 What a pointless exercise to try to apportion blame and try

-to create divisions in the psyche of a young team
+to create divisions in the psyche of a young team that is still

 trying hard to bond together, complement one another's